-The accumulated funds ratio was 132.2% at 31 December 2023 and 131.1% at 31 December 2022.
+The accumulated funds ratio was 139.9% at 31 December 2024 (2023: 132.2%).
 The accumulated funds ratio above compares favourably to the minimum prescribed accumulated funds ratio of 25%.

 Unconsolidated investment structures

 The asset managers invest the Scheme's monies in reputable funds which generate returns to the Scheme.
 The Scheme views these funds as unconsolidated structured entities.
 The Scheme monitors the performance of the funds closely to ensure the Scheme earns high returns without unnecessary exposure to risk.